Free website audit · a plan and a fair price built around your business · no lock-in

 Information architecture before design: the order UK SMB sites ship in

-You don’t design a building by deciding what colour the front door is.
-You decide where the load-bearing walls go, then where the rooms sit, then what they’re for, then how they connect, then — last — what the place looks like.
-A surveyor at Loughborough taught me that order in 2014 and I’ve never seen a website project that didn’t benefit from it.
+You do not design a building by deciding what colour the front door is.
+You decide where the load-bearing walls go, then where the rooms sit, then what they are for, then how they connect, then, last, what the place looks like.
+A surveying lecturer at Loughborough taught our founder that order in 2014, and we have never seen a website project that did not benefit from it.

-This piece walks through the correct order — routes → render contract → content model → components → visuals — through a real Foundation-tier build, and shows what each artefact looks like in the codebase.
+This piece walks through the correct order, routes → render contract → content model → components → visuals, through a real Growth-tier build, and shows what each artefact looks like in the codebase.

 For a Leeds private clinic running fourteen treatment service pages, the URL graph looks like this: